conan-io/docs/move_to_bintray.rst

     - If you are the author of an open source library, your package will be approved.
-      Keep in mind that it is your responsibility to maintain acceptable standards of quality for all packages your submit for inclusion in ``conan-center``.
+      Keep in mind that it is your responsibility to maintain acceptable standards of quality for all packages you submit for inclusion in ``conan-center``.
     - If you are packaging a third-party library, you need to follow the guidelines below: